 Amman Green City Action Plan, AECOM (2021).
+86

 Amman Green City Action Plan, AECOM (2021).
+87

-In the cultural context of Jordan, women 2.2.2.2 Renewable Energy assume more household responsibilities and therefore may have clearer insights into the impacts of climate change on their communities, or a deeper understanding of the potential benefits of electricity generation from renewable energy sources.88 They are also the main group exposed to efficiencies Improving the share of renewable energy and inefficiencies of energy provision, as they cope with the shortages of water, energy, and waste management in households.
-The for GAM.
-In 2018, only 8% of total energy efforts to tackle climate change from a gender perspective are highlighted in the Jordan National Adaptation Plan, which is currently of the energy consumed (54%) was sourced being developed, and the Climate Change and Gender Analytical Report, which is also under development and will be the first of its kind in had decreased to 6%.90 the region.
+In the cultural context of Jordan, women assume more household responsibilities and therefore may have clearer insights into the impacts of climate change on their communities, or a deeper understanding of the potential benefits of electricity generation from renewable energy sources.88 They are also the main group exposed to efficiencies and inefficiencies of energy provision, as they cope with the shortages of water, energy, and waste management in households.
+The efforts to tackle climate change from a gender perspective are highlighted in the Jordan National Adaptation Plan, which is currently being developed, and the Climate Change and Gender Analytical Report, which is also under development and will be the first of its kind in the region.

-in Jordan were women, and only 3% of workers in the Middle East and North Africa's (MENA) oil and gas sector were women.
+As of 2015, only 30% of engineering graduates in Jordan were women, and only 3% of workers in the Middle East and North Africa's (MENA) oil and gas sector were women.
 Fewer women perform technical roles in the energy sector in comparison to men, both in Amman and across Jordan more broadly.
-Renewable energy and environmental sustainability therefore represent not only an emerging opportunity for all Jordanian entrepreneurs looking to meet the country's unique energy needs, but an opportunity for women to transcend societal barriers that block their entry into the workforce.89 sources in the national grid is an important goal for both the national government and consumed in Jordan was sourced from renewable energy sources, while the majority from crude oil (Figure 18).
-In 2019, the share of renewable energy in total energy consumption
+Renewable energy and environmental sustainability therefore represent not only an emerging opportunity for all Jordanian entrepreneurs looking to meet the country's unique energy needs, but an opportunity for women to transcend societal barriers that block their entry into the workforce.89